Frequently Asked Questions on Damp Issues

 This makes us unique in the way that we offer an unbiased, honest and realistic report as we have no financial gain from any remedial work conducted following the outcome of our findings

-After every single damp or mould survey that we conduct here at Alpine Surveys, within 48 hours you’ll receive an in-depth and detailed report explaining all of our surveyors findings and a list of recommendations for the rectification works.
+After every single damp or mould survey that we conduct here at Alpine Surveys, within 4-6 working days you’ll receive an in-depth and detailed report explaining all of our surveyors findings and a list of recommendations for the rectification works

 If you have mould, condensation, black spots or damp wet patches on your internal or external walls it is very likely that you have a damp issue and should get it checked out by a qualified damp surveyor

 According to the NHS website some people are more sensitive than others, including: